Tuesday 6 July 2021

 I can adapt almost any manual focus 35mm film-era lens to my Fuji X and never worry about focusing.
 The ability to use decades-old 35mm film lenses on my Fuji X-T2 brought me back to 35mm film photography after a nearly thirty-year hiatus.

-The digital Fujinon lenses made for the Fuji X-series also have a focus ring with an instant manual focus feature.
+The digital Fujinon lenses for the Fuji X-series also have a focus ring with an instant manual focus feature.
 Just grab the focus ring and turn.
 In the viewfinder (or LCD), a manual focus indicator shows the distance to the subject (in meters or feet ), which is useful when zone-focusing.
 There is also a manual focus assist feature.
 When activated, the camera zooms in digitally, filling the viewfinder/LCD with a section of the scene for more accurate focusing.
 There is a digital split image focusing feature, but I have never used it.
 When using manual 35mm lenses at their largest aperture, I tend to use focus peaking and the "move the body forward-back" technique.

 I enjoy using manual and autofocus lenses, but I prefer autofocus.